Gurkaran-Dhami/K_nn-Analsysis-on-Prostate-Cancer/README.md

 This was done using the Kth Nearest Neighbour algorithm by taking columns two onwards (data points), and testing with the results in column one (diagnosis) with a computed K value of 3.

-After conducting the test, both the f-score, and accuracy test were 1.0.
-The reason behind this was the clear correlation between the data points and the diagnosis result, which is tough to see in practice.
+After conducting the test, both the f-score, and accuracy test were 1.0, likely caused by the similarities present in the training, and testing sets due to the patients having similar or near similar data points.